schickling/laravel-backup/README.md

 $ php artisan db:backup --upload-s3 your-bucket
 ```

-Note: if you are planning to upload only to S3 and don't want to keep a local copy of the SQL dump use the `--keep-s3-only` option.
+You can use the `--keep-only-s3` option if you don't want to keep a local copy of the SQL dump.

 Uses the [aws/aws-sdk-php-laravel](https://github.com/aws/aws-sdk-php-laravel) package which needs to be [configured](https://github.com/aws/aws-sdk-php-laravel#configuration).